 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 In honour of Dorothy Garen, here’s an image of a marching member of the Women’s Division, dated February 19, 1944.
 You’ll notice she is wearing a later, more streamlined version of the WD cap.
-To see my entire collection of Star Weekly covers, click: Star Weekly At War.
+See my collection of Star Weekly covers: Star Weekly At War.

 Thank you for reading this post.
 Don't forget to subscribe!